Scaled Quail image by Keith Bauer, Logo by Janet Ruth

 Who Are We?

-Key participants in NMACP include Audubon New Mexico, Hawks Aloft, Inc, Natural Heritage New Mexico, National Park Service, New Mexico Department of Game and Fish, Playa Lakes Joint Venture, U.S. Fish and Wildlife Service, the U.S. Bureau of Land Management, and U.S. Forest Service.
+Key past and present participants in the NMACP include Audubon New Mexico, Defenders of Wildlife, Hawks Aloft, Inc, Intermountain West Joint Venture, Natural Heritage New Mexico, National Park Service, New Mexico Department of Game and Fish, New Mexico State University, Playa Lakes Joint Venture, Santa Fe County, U.S. Fish and Wildlife Service, the U.S. Bureau of Land Management, and the U.S. Forest Service.

 Gail Garber – Hawks Aloft, Inc.